capactio/capact/docs/tutorial/content-creation/README.md

 - `additionalInput` - Additional input for the Implementation, compared to the Interface.
 In our case, here we define the `postgresql.config`, as our Implementation uses a PostgreSQL instance for Confluence.
 - `additionalOutput` - This section defines any additional TypeInstances, which are created in this Implementation, compared to the Interface.
 In example, in our Implementation, we create an database in the database instance with the `postgresql.create-db` Interface, which outputs an `postgresql.database` TypeInstance.
 We have to write this down in `additionalOutput`, so Voltron will upload this TypeInstance to OCH and save the dependency graph.
 - `implements` - Defines, which Interfaces are implemented by this Implementation.
-- `requires` - Defines additional constraints, which must be met by the Voltron environment, so this Implementation can be used.
+- `requires` - List of system prerequisites, that need to be present in the environment managed by Voltron, to use this Implementation.
 In our example, we will deploy Confluence as a Helm chart on Kubernetes, which means, we need an Kubernetes cluster.
 - `imports` - Here we define all other Interfaces, we use in our Implementation.
 We can then refer to them as `'<alias>.<method-name>'`.
-- `action` - In this section we define the workflow, which is executed in this Implementation.
+- `action` - Holds information about the actions that is execute.
+In case of the Argo workflow Runner, in this section we define the Argo workflow, which is executed in this Implementation.

+The data in the `action` property is used by Voltron Runners to execute the action.
+You can read more about Voltron Runners in this [README](../../runner.md).

 The workflow syntax is based on [Argo](`https://argoproj.github.io/argo/`), with a few extensions introduced by Voltron.
 These extensions are:
 - `.templates.steps[][].voltron-when` - Allows for conditional execution of a step.
 You can make assertions on the input TypeInstances available in the Implementation.
 It supports the syntax defined here: [antonmedv/expr](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md).